canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/snap-confinement.rst

 Similarly to how AppArmor is used for snaps, Seccomp filters are also generated for each command in a snap.
 These allow for processes inside the snap to have syscall filtering.
 Again, these can be extended through the use of snap interfaces.

+See :any:`seccomp-filtering` for more details.

 Device cgroups
 --------------

 Cgroups are used in snaps to resource limit processes running inside the snap.
 Udev rules are generated for each command in a snap.
+``snapd`` determines whether a device cgroup is used depending on the interfaces used by a snap.
-When a depended interface is used by the snap, a device cgroup may be used in conjunction with the apparmor profile.
+When an interface is used by a snap and that interface uses the udev backend, rules are generated in ``/etc/udev/rules.d/70-snap...`` and tags are added to the devices (hardware) associated with the use of this interface.
-However, by default, no devices are tagged and the device cgroup is not used.
+If a snap has tagged devices, a cgroup is created in ``/sys/fs/cgroup/devices/`` to allow access to these devices and other common devices (e.g `/dev/null`).

+See :doc:`cgroups` for more details.